eigenent/payload/README.md

 - The interior parts are properly fastened to the chassis (unibody assembly)
 - The parts are greatly simplified, a lot of bolts are taken out, weight is reduced
 - The valve can be operated without the disassembly of the entire satellite
+- Proper leak proofing since all the pressure goes to the PTFE gasket and not any interior parts

 However, even though we did receive an initial confirmation that the design was manufacturable from Xometry (a intermidiate company between manufacturers and clients), and the Finite Element Analysis performed returned promising results, the team was later informed that the container was not manufacturable due to the height of the interior container walls.